 HMRC routinely check tax credit awards to make sure they are correct.
-We take you through the process.
+This page explains the process.

-HMRC do this both during the year, while the award is still being paid, and after the end of the tax year (or after in-year finalisation, if relevant).
+HMRC check awards both during the year while the award is still being paid, and after the end of the tax year (or after in-year finalisation, if relevant).
 When they check awards, they often ask for extra information or proof of information to make sure the details they have are correct.
+There are some rules about the checks HMRC can make and the obligations on you to comply with HMRC’s instructions.

 Examinations are checks on tax credit claims where a final decision has not been made (including new claims).
 Examinations normally take place during the tax year or following the end of the tax year before you complete your renewal.
 They can also take place at the start of the award, before your claim is processed (pre-claim examinations) or during the tax year.

 Enquiries are checks on tax credit claims where a final decision has been made.
-Enquiries normally take place after the tax year has ended after you have renewed your claim (which finalises your claim for the year just ended).
+Enquiries normally take place after the tax year has ended after you have renewed your claim and your award for the year just ended has been finalised.

 Examinations

 HMRC can start an examination at any time from the date they get your claim until the date they make a final decision on that tax year’s claim.
 There is no limit to the number of examinations that can take place on a particular tax year’s claim, for example, if any changes occur.
-If you are making a new claim, an examination may take place before a payment is made.
+For a new claim, an examination may take place before a payment is made.

 You cannot stop an examination taking place.
 If you feel that it should not have started, or has not been properly conducted, the only thing you can do is make a complaint.

 HMRC should send you a letter when a formal check on your claim has started.
 This letter will ask you for specific information or supporting evidence.
-If this information is not provided by the date specified in the letter, your payments might stop or reduce and a penalty may be applied.
-You should send the information they ask for and anything else that you think might be useful.
-If you are sending important documents, such as passports or bank statements, it’s a good idea to send these recorded and get proof of posting.
+If you do not provide this information by the date specified in the letter, your tax credit payments might stop or reduce and a penalty may be applied.
+You should send the information HMRC ask for and anything else that you think might be useful.
+If sending important documents, such as passports or bank statements, it is a good idea to send these recorded and get proof of posting.
 HMRC should send these back to you after they have checked them.
-Or, in some cases you can send scanned images of original documents to HMRC online via HMRC’s digital tax credit service on the GOV.UK website, ‘Manage your tax credits’, although they may also ask to see the physical document.
+Or, in some cases you can send scanned images of original documents to HMRC online via HMRC’s digital tax credit service on the GOV.UK website, although HMRC may also ask to see the physical document.
 For some kinds of documents, HMRC might check they are genuine and belong to you.
-If you have any problems getting the information HMRC are asking for, contact them straightaway to explain this.
+If you have any problems getting the information HMRC are asking for, you should contact HMRC straightaway to explain this.

-HMRC should write to you to let you know when they have completed their checks.
+HMRC should write to you to let you know when the checks have been completed.

 You may be asked to sign a copy of HMRC’s notes of the meeting.
 You should check the notes very carefully before doing this – these notes will be used as evidence when deciding the outcome of the examination.

-If HMRC change your award, they will also send you a new decision on your claim – a penalty may also be charged.
+If HMRC change the award they will also send you a new decision notice on your claim – a penalty may also be charged.
 You can appeal the new entitlement decision and the penalty decision if you think they are wrong.
-You can find out how to appeal in the appeals section.
+There is more information in the appeals section.

 Enquiries

 An enquiry is a more formal process than an examination.
 When HMRC start an enquiry, they must send you a letter telling you this.
 Only one enquiry can be made on a particular tax year’s tax credit claim.
-However, if you have made more than one claim in a tax year (for example, you made a single claim and a couple (or joint) claim in the same tax year) an enquiry can be made on each claim.
+However, if a you have made more than one claim in a tax year (for example, a single claim and a joint claim in the same tax year) an enquiry can be made on each claim.

 There are strict time limits for HMRC to start an enquiry.
-The usual time limit for starting an enquiry is 12 months from the deadline you had to reply to your annual review or your in-year finalisation review (if you have moved from tax credits to universal credit (UC)).
-This is usually 31 July after the tax year of your claim, or 31 January after the year of your claim if you sent in estimated income figures at the annual review stage but will vary if your tax credits award was in-year finalised due to moving to UC.
-The time limit could be longer if you are self-employed and have been waiting for a Self Assessment tax return to be finalised.
-If HMRC miss the deadline, they cannot start an enquiry on that tax year’s claim, but they may still be able to change your award up to five years later if your income tax liability is changed or if they can show the award was wrong and it was due to your own neglect or fraud.
+The usual time limit for starting an enquiry is 12 months from the deadline you had to reply to your annual review or your in-year finalisation review (if you have moved from tax credits to universal credit).
+This is usually 31 July after the tax year of the claim, or 31 January after the year of the claim if you sent in estimated income figures at the annual review stage but will vary if the tax credits award was in-year finalised due to moving to universal credit.
+The time limit could be longer if you are self-employed and have been waiting for a self assessment tax return to be finalised.
+If HMRC miss the deadline, they cannot start an enquiry on that tax year’s claim but they may still be able to change the award up to five years later if your income tax liability is changed or if they can show the award was wrong and it was due to your own neglect or fraud.

 There is no time limit for HMRC to complete an enquiry; it comes to an end when they send you a new decision for that tax year.
 You can, however, appeal to a tribunal asking them to instruct HMRC to stop the enquiry.
 They can do this if they decide that it is unreasonable for HMRC to continue.
 You should get advice about doing this.